peterhuszar/cv/index.md

 ---
 ## Languages
-* English     - Proficiency: C1
+* English     - C1 I speak and write in english fluently.
+I understand highly technical and complex texts and lectures.
-* German      - Proficiency: Ein Bier bitte!
+* German      - A1 During my internship in Germany I took online courses and I learned the basics but I have not used it recently.
-* Hungarian   - Proficiency: Native
+* Hungarian   - Native

 ---
 ## Hobbies